madgik/exareme2/README.md

 1. Create the worker configuration files inside the `./configs/workers/` directory following the `./exaflow/worker/config.toml` template.

+1. Create the controller config at `./configs/controller/controller.toml` using `./exaflow/controller/config.toml` as a template, and set the `localworkers.config_file` field to `./configs/controller/localworkers_config.json`.

+1. Create the localworkers config file at `./configs/controller/localworkers_config.json` with the list of worker `ip:grpc_port` entries.

+1. If aggregation server is enabled, create `./configs/aggregation_server/aggregation_server.toml` using `./aggregation_server/config.toml` as a template.

 #### Start monitoring tools

 1. Start Flower monitoring tool